ROCK!The Sifl And Olly Show

 - Hand Puppet: Every character.

-- Heterosexual Life Partners: Sifl and Olly, since childhood.
+- Heterosexual Life-Partners: Sifl and Olly, since childhood.
+This reflects the real-life relationship of Liam and Matt.

 - Honest John's Dealership: The "Precious Roy" ads, which are always ridiculous, either because they're obviously fake (chicken-flavored air conditioning - a fan with a chicken wing on the front), or because they rationally should not exist, but do.
 (A bottomless swimming pool.)